|Statistics and Files|

 I had the pleasure of walking with Heather Mac....
 President of the Leicestershire Footpath Association recently acknowledged as one of the oldest, if not the oldest footpath groups in the country.
 Heather knows the area well and was an excellent guide and companion.
 The conversation was as good if not better than the walk and the five miles passed far too quickly.

 Until recently Great Glen stood alongside the busy A6 but now a bypass takes the traffic away from the village but twice disturbs our otherwise tranquil walk.
-The lane from the war memorial offers an easy start, beware of older maps because the footpath has been moved onto the farm track with both sharing a bridge over the new road.
+The walk along Orchard Lane from the war memorial offers an easy start, beware of older maps because the footpath has been moved onto the farm track with both sharing a bridge over the new road.
 From this vantage point there are good views and to the south my guide points to the high ground, site of an Iron Age settlement among the trees.

 We could trespass and stay on the track, as many do, but the paths are well defined across the fields so I recommend we follow the yellow topped marker posts common throughout the county and a great help to walkers.
 Passing under the railway bridge I am not too impressed by the bland trains dashing past to or from East Midland cities.